-1972 Astronaut Brent is sent on a reconnaissance mission to track the missing Taylor.
+1972 1972 Astronaut Brent is sent on a reconnaissance mission to track the missing Taylor.
 He too never returns.

-1973 Taylor's ship lands back on Earth but three talking chimps emerge from it instead.
-After a brief period of fame, the apes are eventually ame, the apes are eventually killed, but they do leave a child behind with a sympathetic circus owner.
-1991 That baby chimp grows up and names himself Caesar.
+1973

+Taylor's ship lands back

+on Earth but three talking

+chimps emerge from it

+instead.
+After a brief period

+of fame, the apes

+are eventually

+killed, but they

+do leave a child

+behind with a

+sympathetic

+circus owner

+The story of the films put into chronological order

+That baby chimp grows up and names himself Caesar.
 By this point humans have enslaved apes and Caesar sets out to free them and subjugate the humans.